HL-IK: A Lightweight Implementation of Human-Like Inverse Kinematics in Humanoid Arms

 \section{Abstract}

 Traditional IK methods for redundant humanoid manipulators emphasize end-effector (EE) tracking, frequently producing configurations that are valid mechanically but not human-like.
 We present Human-Like Inverse Kinematics (HL-IK), a lightweight IK framework that preserves EE tracking while shaping whole-arm configurations to appear human-like—without full-body sensing at runtime.
 The key idea is a learned elbow prior: using large-scale human motion data retargeted to the robot, we train a FiLM-modulated spatio-temporal attention network (FiSTA) to predict the next-step elbow pose from the EE target and a short history of EE–elbow states.
-This prediction is incorporated as a small residual alongside EE and smoothness terms in a standard Levenberg–Marquardt optimizer, making HL-IK a drop-in addition to numerical IK stacks.
+This prediction is incorporated as a small residual alongside EE and smoothness terms in a standard Levenberg–Marquardt optimizer, making HL-IK a drop-in for numerical IK frameworks given a defined elbow frame and pose interface.
 Over 183k simulation steps, HL-IK reduces arm-similarity position and direction error by 30.6\% and 35.4\% on average, and by 42.2\% and 47.4\% on the most challenging trajectories.
 Hardware teleoperation on a robot distinct from simulation further confirms the gains in anthropomorphism.
 HL-IK is simple to integrate, adaptable across platforms via our pipeline, and adds minimal computation, enabling human-like motions for humanoid robots.
-Project page: \url{https://hl-ik.github.io/}